-PURPOSE OF REPORT:To seek Council approval to replace a vandalised bus on Illoura Avenue, Wahroonga was vandalised.
+PURPOSE OF REPORT: To seek Council approval to replace a vandalised bus shelter situated on Illoura Avenue, Wahroonga, with two single advertising bus shelters.
+BACKGROUND: On 17 January 2008, the existing bus shelter situated on Illoura Avenue, Wahroonga was vandalised.
 The extent of damage resulted in the remaining unstable brickwork and roof being removed for the safety and welfare of the public.

-BACKGROUND: On 17 January 2008, the existing bus shelter situated used by the community.

-Council has been contacted requesting replacement of the shelter to provide weather protection and is materials and redesign to enable compliance with Disability Discrimination Act 1992 requirements for access.

-COMMENTS: Any new shelter will require removal of the remaining greater weather protection than previous design.

-It is recommended to install an Adshel type, advertising shelters which enable Council to meet compliance with the DDA, provide consistency with other shelters constructed across the LGA, higher maintenance, improved lighting, aesthetics and shelter, situated at Illoura Avenue, Wahroonga, with the installation of an Adshel type, twin 3 bay single advertising shelter.
+Council has been contacted requesting replacement of the shelter to provide weather protection and is used by the community.
+COMMENTS: Any new shelter will require removal of the remaining materials and redesign to enable compliance with Disability Discrimination Act 1992 requirements for access.
+It is recommended to install an Adshel type, advertising shelters which enable Council to meet compliance with the DDA, provide consistency with other shelters constructed across the LGA, higher maintenance, improved lighting, aesthetics and greater weather protection than previous design.
+RECOMMENDATION: That Council approves the replacement of the existing shelter, situated at Illoura Avenue, Wahroonga, with the installation of an Adshel type, twin 3 bay single advertising shelter.

-RECOMMENDATION: That Council approves the replacement of the existing

-S03552 18 February 2008